oracle/python-oracledb/doc/src/api_manual/module.rst

     PowerBuilder) which has already made the connection.
 The connection thus created should *never* be used after the source handle has been closed or destroyed.
 This value is only used in the python-oracledb Thick mode.
 It should be used with extreme caution.
-The deault value is 0.
+The default value is 0.

     .. versionchanged:: 2.0.0